 - Music and movement – play with songs and fingers, timbre perception and rhythm through musical instruments and percussion.

-- Develop physical activities: Through exercises to develop muscle groups, help students become familiar with basic martial movements (vovinam) and swimming.
+- Develop physical activities: Through exercises to develop muscle groups, help students become familiar with basic martial arts movements (Vovinam) and swimming.

 WESTERN AUSTRALIAN PROGRAM